-As you consider policy changes and work to finalize the report, we urge you to acknowledge the challenges these patients face.
+As you consider policy changes, we urge you to acknowledge the challenges these patients face.
 First and foremost: take care not to stigmatize patients who rely on pain management to get through their daily routines.
-The damage being done by opioids needs to end, but these discussions often ignore the very real physical pain that over 50 million Americans face every day.
+The damage being done by opioids needs to end, but these discussions often ignore the very real physical pain that over 50 million Americans face every day.1

 Second, when addressing pain management, Americans need to have better access to alternative treatments as outlined above.
-These treatments need to be cost effective for patients and covered by insurance in order for them to be used.
+These treatments need to be cost effective for patients and covered by insurance for them to be used.
+As outlined above, there are non-opioid treatments for pain, but too often these alternative treatments are not cost-effective for patients.

-Thank you very much for the opportunity to comment on this draft report and again, for all of the agency's efforts to reduce drug prices and help patients safely and effectively address their pain.
+Thank you again for the opportunity to comment and again, for the CDC's efforts to reduce drug prices and help patients safely and effectively address their pain.
 We look forward to being a resource to the agency and partnering with policymakers to implement policies that result in patients having greater access to treatment while lowering costs to the healthcare system.
-Please do not hesitate to contact me at snewmark@ghlf.org if we may be of further assistance with the Task Force's work or if you have questions on our comments.
+Please contact me at snewmark@ghlf.org with questions.